Christer Sjösten

 Christer Sjösten (2 September 1948 – 9 December 1979) was an international motorcycle speedway rider from Sweden.
-He earned 8 caps for the Sweden national speedway team.
+He earned eight caps for the Sweden national speedway team.

 Speedway career

 Sjösten was a four-time Swedish finalist, winning in 1972, 1974, 1975 and 1977.
 He rode in the top tier of British Speedway from 1971 to 1979, riding for Wembley, Exeter, Coatbridge and Poole.

-In the Swedish Speedway Team Championship he rode for Masarna, Indianerna, Smederna, Lindarna, Bysarna and Getingarna.
+In the Swedish Speedway Team Championship, Sjösten rode for Masarna, Indianerna, Smederna, Lindarna, Bysarna and Getingarna.

-He died at the Royal Brisbane Hospital in Australia on 9 December 1979, following a serious accident at the Brisbane Exhibition Speedway during a tournament 8 days earlier.
+Sjösten died at the Royal Brisbane Hospital in Australia on 9 December 1979, following a serious accident at the Brisbane Exhibition Speedway during a tournament 8 days earlier.
 Following his death, his older brother Sören Sjösten (one of the world's leading riders) retired.